materiaraiding/materiaraiding-old/_ultimate/fru.md

 All players but specifically the DPS players should be careful with their proteans here.
 In some patterns it's possible to be 90 degrees from the other red mirror, meaning that the DPS should squeeze closer to the Support player furthest away from the other mirror to ensure no clipping occurs.

-After this mechanic resolves the mirrors will despawn and Shiva will cast:
+After this mechanic resolves the mirrors will despawn and Shiva will cast **Banish III**, forming a halo on her head.

+If this halo has **1 orb**, the party must group up in pairs as seen in the image below:

+(image)

+If this halo has **4 orbs**, the party must spread as seen in the image below:

+(image)

+Shiva will then cast:

 ### Light Rampant